 The Program’s awards are part of a larger set of Killam Trusts, which fund scholarship and research at four Canadian universities, a neurological research and clinical institute and the Canada Council.
-In total, the Killam Trusts are valued at approximately $425 million, of which the Canada Council portion is $55 million.
+In total, the Killam Trusts are valued at over $500 million, of which the Canada Council portion is $70 million.

 My purpose in establishing the Killam Trusts is to help in the building of Canada’s future by encouraging advanced study.
 Thereby I hope, in some measure, to increase the scientific and scholastic attainments of Canadians, to develop and expand the work of Canadian universities, and to promote sympathetic understanding between Canadians and the peoples of other countries.

-From the Will of Dorothy J. Killam, who died 27 July 1965
+From the Will of Dorothy J. Killam, who died on 27 July 1965

 The Killam Program was established in 1967, with the creation of the Killam Research Fellowships, and the Killam Prizes were inaugurated in 1981.

-With the creation of the fellowships, scholars receive 2 years to pursue their groundbreaking work.
-Since then, most scholars surveyed credit the fellowships as being integral to their careers.1967
+With the creation of the fellowships, scholars can now receive funding to devote two years to pursuing their groundbreaking work.
+Since then, most scholars surveyed have credited the Fellowships as being integral to their careers.1967

 Cranford Pratt: Social Sciences

-His social policy work shaped Canada’s foreign policy towards Africa and elsewhere in the developing world.1968
+His social policy work shaped Canada’s foreign policy towards Africa and elsewhere in the developing world.

 Colette Carisse: Social Sciences